-Keep your kids talking – and, more importantly, thinking! – long after you've turned off Nickelodeon's Go, Diego, Go!, Disney's Lab Rats or other kid-friendly shows with these age-appropriate questions.
+Keep your kids talking – and, more importantly, thinking! – long after you’ve turned off Nickelodeon, Disney, or other kid-friendly shows with these age-appropriate questions to ask kids about the TV programs they watch.

 Under age 2